Emily Richardson

 Training, qualifications & experience

-I am a qualified Integrative Counsellor, I studied at Richmond college and went on to further my Counselling studies, at Roehampton university where I studied for my Integrative Counselling BSc.
-I am bound by the UKCP Ethical Framework.
+I am a qualified Integrative counsellor, I studied at Richmond college and went on to further my counselling studies at Roehampton university where I studied for my Integrative counselling BSc.
+I am bound by the BACP ethical Framework.

-I currently divide my work between my private practice working with Adults in the Twickenham, Hampton and Teddington areas.
-Alongside this I work in schools such as Notting Hill girls school and Belvue school, wiith children and adolescents, who have a range of different difficulties.
-I am also a lecturer in Counselling at a local college.
+I currently work in private practice working with adults and young people in the Teddington and Twickenham area.
+I have experience working at schools such as Notting Hill girls school and Belvue school, wiith children and adolescents, who have a range of different difficulties.
+I have also lectured counselling skills at a local college.

 Member organisations